 The Pakistan's Balance of Payments provides comprehensive accounts of all foreign exchange transactions taking place between residents and non-residents during a particular accounting period.
 The data is collected from a number of sources including banks, government ministries, Pakistani missions abroad, domestic and foreign shipping and airline companies, various departments/divisions of State Bank of Pakistan and other relevant quarters.
-The Balance of Payments statistics is compiled according to the guidelines of the latest edition of the IMF's manual on Balance of Payments and in these organizations for providing valuable and timely information for use in the compilation of balance of payments statistics.
+The Balance of Payments statistics is compiled according to the guidelines of the latest edition of the IMF's manual on Balance of Payments and International Investment Position, 6th edition (BPM6).
+The team is indebted to all concerned personnel in these organizations for providing valuable and timely information for use in the compilation of balance of payments statistics.
 The team is also thankful to colleagues in other divisions/departments of State Bank of Pakistan for their contributions towards preparation of this publication.
 Finally, thanks are due to members of BOP Standing Committee for reviewing the data which helped in finalization of the estimates.